cloudmesh-community/book/chapters/doc/piazza.md

 In addition to these general folders we also have two folders which **MUST NOT BE USED BY ANY STUDENT TO POST CONTENT**.
-These folders serve to communicate your assignments and are used internally between Grgeor and the TA's.
+These folders serve to communicate your assignments and are used internally between Gregor and the TA's.

 *assignments*: